Giovanni Maria Angioy: The Post of "Alternos"

 It might seem strange that the same Sardinian nobility who contributed to starting the revolution, was so adverse to the reforms that Angioy was trying to implement; however, it must be taken into account that the goal of the Sardinian nobility was only to increase their standing in the administration of Sardinia and certainly not to start a radical revolution and change the status quo.
 As a matter of fact, the Sardinian nobility was deeply worried that the revolt had gotten out of their hands.

 Because of the difficulties in legally implementing any kind of reform, the support Angioy enjoyed was fading little by little: some of his collaborators deserted him, while the popular revolt that Angioy hoped could topple the status-quo in Sardinia, never took place because significant portions of the population were suspicious of revolutionary ideas akin to those of the French Revolution.
 The majority of the population was certainly not eager to maintain the feudal system and the rule of the nobility, but many thought the revolutionary ideas that Angioy expressed were too radical and were deeply suspicious of reforms that would have changed radically the social structure of the villages.

 To succeed in his plans of reform, Angioy secretly made some agreements with France: France were ready to support him in trying to stage a revolt to topple the House of Savoy and the viceroy.
 Angioy's goal was to proclaim a Sardinian Republic, although it is not clear from his memoirs whether he was planning to create an independent state with French protection or whether France was supposed to take a more active role in administering the new republic.

 However, when in 1795 France signed in Cherasco a peace deal with the Savoy king, Vittorio Amedeo III, any plan of supporting a Sardinian revolt led by Angioy was abandoned.
 Angioy then faced persecution by the House of Savoy: he was stripped of his Alternos role and an arrest warrant was issued on him as well as a reward for whoever helped capture or kill him.
 Angioy managed to escape arrest and organised an army to carry out his plans of revolt even without any external support.
 However, on 8 June 1796 he was defeated near Oristano, and his army disintegrated.
 Angioy fled Sardinia and took a boat with the goal of going to Genoa.
 Apparently his plan was to go to the capital Turin and still try negotiating some measure to abolish the feudal rule in Sardinia.
 However, as he realised that his efforts were doomed and his own liberty and life were in danger, he fled to France.
-He lived in France until his death in Paris in 1808.
+He lived in France until his death in Paris in 1808, aged 56.